-New Publication courtesy of New Mills Local History Society: The bombing of New Mills and Hayfield 3 July 1942 available February Talk Calendar My talks: I will also be hosting:
+New Publication courtesy of New Mills Local History Society: The bombing of New Mills and Hayfield 3 July 1942 Now available – contact me for details.
+Talk Calendar My talks: I will also be hosting:

 The relationship between Manchester the city, and Lancaster the bomber is well documented.
 Many of us will also know that the Lancaster bomber originally started out as the Manchester bomber and that Avro, the aviation manufacturing company responsible for the Manchester and Lancaster bombers started in, and fortuitously remained Manchester based for the entire life … More From Manchester to Lincoln via Lancaster – An aviation aristocracy family tree